widzthedvloper/newapi/README.md

 ![endpoint](./api-v1-users-id-foods-id-ingredients.png)

-> keep in mind that i am just showing the end points i use myself.
+> keep in mind that i am just showing the end points i used myself.
 Make sure you run `rails routes` in your terminal to see more routes.

 ## Prerequisites